 We present two heterogeneous metaprogramming systems whose host language is OCaml and object language is C. The first relies on offshoring: treating a subset of (MetaOCaml-generated) OCaml as a different notation for (a subset of) C. The second embeds C in OCaml in tagless-final style.
 The systems have been used in several projects, including the generation of C supersets OpenCL and OpenMP.

-Generating C with some correctness guarantees is far less trivial than it may appear, with pitfalls abound.
-Not coincidentally, the most subtle ones accompany the introduction of variables into the code.
-Maintaining the offshoring system has traps of its own.
-We expound the pitfalls we have came across in our experience, and describe counter-measures.
+Generating C with some correctness guarantees is far less trivial than it may appear, with pitfalls abound: e.g., local variables may only be introduced in statement context; mutable variables are not first-class.
+Maintenance has challenges of its own, e.g., extensibility.
+On many examples, we expound the pitfalls we have come across in our experience, and describe the design and implementation to address them.

 let addv = fun n vout v1 v2 -> for i=0 to n-1 do vout.(i) <- v1.(i) + v2.(i) doneIt is rather easy to imagine the C code it corresponds to.
 If we could implement this correspondence, then by generating OCaml we may, in effect, generate C. Offshoring is the library that realizes such a correspondence.
 Thus,